kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 DDS 9.
 Demystifying Machine Learning 25 pages - skipped, as this is complex subject in itself.

-Note: a recent book was published about this subject: Machine Learning and Security Clarence Chio	ISBN: 9781491979907
+Note: another book was published about this subject: Machine Learning and Security Clarence Chio	ISBN: 9781491979907

 We also skipped other chapters, which I would have liked to include:

 * SOC 1.
-Introduction to Security Operations and the SOC 33 pages
+Introducing Security Security Operations and the SOC
-* SOC 2.
-Overview of SOC Technologies 32 pages
-* SOC 6.
-Security Event Generation and Collection 66 pages
+* SOC 5.
+Centralizing Data

 I have tried to include important conclusions from those chapters in the slides.